Radware/DP_Health_AWS/README.md

 This repository holds the Lambda functions as well as their requirements for performing automatic bypass of DefensePro in AWS environment.
 Before we begin, this solution assumes the following:
 * All relevant objects are in the same VPC
-* Protected objects (servers) are in a subnet which routing table points to the ENI of DefensePro - we will refer this routing table as `Reals`
+* Protected objects (servers) are in a subnet which the routing table points to the ENI of DefensePro.
+We refer to this routing table as `Reals`
-* There is a routing table with the Internet Gateway assigned as the `Edge Gateway` with a route sending the Protected objects\their entire subnet to ENI of DefensePro - we will refer this routing table as `GatewayID`
+* There is a routing table with the Internet Gateway assigned as the `Edge Gateway` with a route sending the Protected objects\their entire subnet to ENI of DefensePro.
+We refer to this routing table as `GatewayID`
-* All Relevant route tables has a tag named `DefenseProTable`, the value represents the table type (F.E: for protected objects route table it would be `Reals`)
+* All Relevant route tables have a tag named `DefenseProTable`, The value represents the table type (For example, for protected objects route table it would be `Reals`)

 ## Detector Lambda ##
 The code, as well as the requirements are in `Detect` folder.
 This Lambda is responsible for: